Breaking News Emails

 Willenbring said fentanyl addiction is treated the same way as addiction to other pain medications like Percocet or Oxycontin.

-He believes that if Prince or his handlers had sought help at a local clinic and been treated with a drug like Suboxone — similar to the drug the rehab doctor's son brought with him — he would likely still be alive.
+He believes that if Prince or his handlers had sought help at a local clinic and been treated with a drug like Suboxone — similar to the drug the rehab doctor's son brought with him — he would probably still be alive.

 He wondered if fear of being exposed had stopped the singer or his associates from reaching out to an addiction specialist sooner.